 The PDF editor requires ghostscript on the server.

-With marking workflows, marks go through these stages in Joule Grader before being released to students.
+With marking workflows, marks go through these stages in the Grader before being released to students.

 - Not marked: Marking hasn't started.

 - Marking completed: Marking is finished but the marker might need to go back for corrections.

 - In review: Marking is being reviewed the teacher in charge for quality checking.

 - Ready for release: The teacher in charge is satisfied with the marking but is waiting to give students access to the mark.

 - Released: The student can access the grades and feedback.

 Marking workflows are ideal when you have more than one marker.
 For example, a teaching assistant can mark the submission and mark it complete for the teacher's review.
 The teacher can then release the mark to the student.